 Since we began using Apptoto we are averaging a 99.21% reply rate from our parent umpires, and 83.44% from our stand workers, once all 3 messages have been delivered.

 This is an amazing rate of reply, and is way better than any of us expected, and way better than we ever got previously doing it manually.

-Additionally, reports from our umpire and stand directors are that no-shows have virtually been eliminated, and that virtually everyone who has requested a buyout has paid their money on time.
-While we don’t have hard numbers for no-shows in the past, the problem was rampant, and was putting such a strain on our volunteer directors, team parents, league presidents, and commissioners, that something needed to change drastically for the program to continue.
+Additionally, reports from our umpire and stand directors are that no-shows have virtually been eliminated.
+Virtually everyone who has requested a buyout has paid their money on time.
+While we don’t have hard numbers for no-shows in the past, the problem was rampant.
+It was putting such a strain on our volunteer directors, team parents, league presidents, and commissioners that something needed to change drastically for the program to continue.